Syracuse Dog Training

 Day Training

 Our most popular training option is our Day Training program.
-Do you like the idea of having someone initially train your dog but worry about leaving your dog overnight for a Board and Train?
+Do you like the idea of having someone initially train your dog but worry about leaving them overnight for a Board and Train?
 If so, our Day Training program is the perfect option for you!

-During a Day Train, you can rest assured that your dog is in good hands with our expert trainers and will get videos updating you on your pet’s progress throughout the day.
-When you pick your dog up, your trainer will instruct you on how to work with your dog for the next week.
-Spend the week reinforcing what you and your dog learned.
+During a Day Train, you can rest assured that your pet is in good hands with our expert trainers and you will get videos updating you on your pet’s progress throughout the day.
+When you pick your dog up, your trainer will instruct you on how to continue practicing the new training for the next week.
+Spend the week reinforcing these commands.
 Then, drop him/her off again the following two weeks.
 This is the perfect option for owners who combine at-home training with Sit Means Sit’s top-rated training center services.

-Our Day Training package also includes lifetime training; get as many private lessons and group classes as you need for the remainder of your dog’s lifetime!
+Our Day Training package also includes lifetime training; get as many private lessons and group classes as you need for the remainder of your pet’s lifetime!

 Contact Us